vojtajina/grunt-bump/README.md

 ```

 ## Contributing
 See the [contributing guide](https://github.com/vojtajina/grunt-bump/blob/master/CONTRIBUTING.md) for more information.
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/): `grunt test jshint`.

 ## License
 Copyright (c) 2014 Vojta Jína.
 Licensed under the MIT license.